Centras Eldership: Kaunas New Town

-visited Euroleague arena two years in a row.
+visited the Euroleague arena two years in a row.

 The Lithuanian University of Health Sciences, the Vytautas Magnus University and the Kaunas University of Technology are located there, as well as numerous museums: the Tadas Ivanauskas Zoological Museum, the Žmuidzinavičius Museum, the Vytautas the Great War Museum and Kaunas Museum for the Blind.
 M. K. Čiurlionis National Art Museum based in central Kaunas, is primarily dedicated to exhibiting the works of Lithuanian painter and musician M.K. Čiurlionis.
-Central Kaunas is connected with the neighbourhood of Žaliakalnis by the Žaliakalnis Funicular Railway constructed in 1930s.
+Central Kaunas is connected with the neighbourhood of Žaliakalnis by the Žaliakalnis Funicular Railway constructed in the 1930s.

 The headquarters and some other administrative buildings of the Kaunas Fortress' commandant are still used for public needs.
 Central Kaunas is also well known for its public statuary.

-The main culture institutions of the city are also located there, such as Kaunas State Musical Theatre, Kaunas State Drama Theatre, Kaunas Chamber Theatre and Kaunas Symphony Orchestra.
+The main cultural institutions of the city are also located there, such as Kaunas State Musical Theatre, Kaunas State Drama Theatre, Kaunas Chamber Theatre and Kaunas Symphony Orchestra.

 The M. K. Čiurlionis Bridge and Vytautas the Great Bridge link the district to Aleksotas and Petras Vileišis Bridge links it to Vilijampolė.
 The New Town of Kaunas is well connected with Kaunas International Airport by developed public transportation.
 At the eastern edge of central Kaunas, central railway station and Kaunas Railway Tunnel are situated.